-It would be hard to find a company that doesn’t use computers or the internet.
+Finding a company that doesn’t use computers or the internet would be hard.
 Naturally, cyber-attacks are a risk to almost all modern businesses.
-Therefore it’s important to have a security plan in place.
-Especially in a current climate when online attacks are on the rise.
+Therefore, a security plan must be in place, especially in the current climate when online attacks are on the rise.

 A network security audit gives a good insight into a company’s security systems.
 Timely audit reports can indicate huge cybersecurity risks that, when patched, could improve an organization’s security state.
 In this article, we’ll present everything you should know about creating a network security audit checklist to help you improve your cybersecurity.